dawidd6/action-download-artifact/README.md

     # Optional, run number from the workflow
     run_number: 34
     # Optional, uploaded artifact name or comma seperated list of artifact names
-    # If not specified, will download all artifacts and extract them in respective subdirectories
+    # If not specified, will download all artifacts
+    # If more than one artifact is downloaded, they will be extracted into their respective subdirectories
     # https://github.com/actions/download-artifact#download-all-artifacts
     name: artifact_name
     # Optional, directory where to extract artifact.
 Defaults to the artifact name (see `name` input)